italiangrid/storm/release-notes/storm-backend-server/1.11.10/index.md

 ### Description

+This release fixes an improper management of SURL status that can lead to PutDone errors and locked SURLs.
-This release fixes a minor issue related to the retrieved error message in case of a srmAbort done specifying an expired token.
+It fixes also a minor issue related to the retrieved error message in case an expired token is used with srmAbort.

 ### Bug fixes and improvements